• Art Magazine

 Individual experience through social media

-The National Museum of Scotland Tour
+The National Museum Of Scotland Tour

-Accompany Ruairidh Mason on a tour of the museum:
+Join Ruairidh Mason on a tour of the museum:

-They can be played online or on site, inside or outside the museums.
+They can be played online or on-site, inside or outside the museums.

 Joachim Rodriguez y Romero

-Owner and Managing Director of Kunstplaza.
-Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university study (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
-Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza .
+Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
+Graduated with a degree in web design from university (2008).
+Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.

-You might also be interested in: :
+You might also be interested in:

 • The sculpture "Apollo and Daphne" by Bernini in the Galleria Borghese.